MicrosoftDocs/win32/desktop-src/AdRms_Script/securitypolicy-object.md

 ---
-Description: 'Can be used to decommission a server and to specify a super users group.
-You can retrieve this object by calling the SecurityPolicy property on the Enterprise object.'
+Description: Can be used to decommission a server and to specify a super users group.
+You can retrieve this object by calling the SecurityPolicy property on the Enterprise object.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\mbaldwin'
+manager: REDMOND\\mbaldwin
-ms.assetid: 'ce68643b-bbee-4c61-8a6d-d46f1226e6a4'
+ms.assetid: ce68643b-bbee-4c61-8a6d-d46f1226e6a4
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-rights-management'
+ms.technology: active-directory-rights-management
 ms.tgt_platform: multiple
 title: SecurityPolicy object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # SecurityPolicy object